lmwnshn/deprecated-hugo/content/courses-reviews.md

 url: /courses/reviews/
 ---

 ☆: courses which I thought were worth attending CMU for.
-A course without them might still be good.
-Opinions are free if you want them.
+Roughly speaking, one star means "fundamental shift in mindset" and two stars means "transformative experience".
+A course without stars might still be good.
+Opinions are free if you want them, reach out by email.

 Semester difficulty ratings: {light, medium, heavy, death} corresponding to {lots of free time, routine, strict routine and some all nighters, regular all nighters}.
 I generally aim for medium to heavy semesters.